vmware-samples/euc-samples/macOS-Samples/BootstrapPackage/WS1-DEPNotify-Standard/Readme.md

+# Workspace ONE - DEPNotify Standard Deployment Package

 This sample package can be used to easily set up a custom onboarding flow for new macOS devices in WS1 leveraging the DEPNotify app.
 The package is customized to handle standard deployment flows where apps and packages are automatically deployed to devices through Workspace ONE.
 The included signed .pkg build can be used as-is, and the flow can be customized using a "Custom Attributes" profile in the Workspace ONE UEM Console as shown in this document.

-##Preparing the Workspace ONE UEM environment
+## Preparing the Workspace ONE UEM environment

 * If you will be testing DEP enrollment, in the WS1 UEM Admin Console navigate to Settings > Devices & Users > Apple > Apple macOS > Intelligent Hub Settings.
 Make sure that the option to "Install Hub after Enrollment" is Enabled.
 The WS1 Hub is required to deploy software post-enrollment.